carljduff/carljduff.github.io/blog.md

   <summary>What are you excited or eager to learn more about?</summary>

   <br />
   I am excited to dig deeper into Web Development and lay a basic foundation of knowledge that I can build upon.
-I have a basic understand of HTML and CSS, but look forward to diving into Javascript!
+I have a basic understanding of HTML and CSS, but look forward to diving into Javascript!
 I am eager to learn about the backend of development to understand how everything works behind the scene.

  </details>